pasha23/eval/README.md

 It's more of a reconstruction of classic practice in a more modern style.
 We use lists for everything.
 We use recursion for everything.

-It's easy to break it with malformed constructs.
-If you go looking for the caddar of a list, it had better be there.
-That's not the point.

 It only took a few hours to write.
 It just had to come out.

 To make it better would not be all that successful and would obscure its essence.

-This would really benefit from lexical scoping, closures, and tail call optimization.
+This would really benefit from tail call optimization.

 Well, we could make it a little better by fixing a few things.
 We could achieve more fidelity to ancient work.
 Some examples would be nice.
 But there is so much missing.
 Adding those things would be so much bloat.